Content

 If you’re already experiencing traction alopecia, minoxidil can help you regain some of the hair you’ve lost.

 Minoxidil has been FDA-approved for hair loss since 1988, so we have long-term (nearly 40 years) data on its efficacy and safety.
-Simply put, when taken at the recommended dosage, research shows that both topical and oral minoxidil are safe for long-term use in healthy men.
+Simply put, when taken at the recommended dosage, both topical and oral minoxidil are safe for long-term use in healthy men, research shows.

 But, as with most medications, minoxidil has some potential side effects.